LokiLuciferase/lolcatt/README.rst

 Dependencies
 ------------
+- Python 3.8+
+- catt_ (will be installed automatically)
+- yt-dlp_ (will be installed automatically)

-- A font containing FontAwesome icons.
+- Optional: A font containing FontAwesome icons to allow displaying of fancy icons on buttons.
 The freely available NerdFont_ collection is recommended.
+Fancy icons can be disabled and replaced by text (see below).

 Installation